 Solar power banks come with in-built, rechargeable lithium-based batteries.
 These banks have solar panels attached to them, made of photovoltaic cells.
 When the sunlight hits the panels, the photovoltaic cells collect the photons and store them in the conductive plate.

 The conducive plate uses these photons to create electricity and feed them to the rechargeable batteries.
-The batteries hold on to this electricity and keep them stored until needed.
+The batteries hold onto this electricity and keep them stored until needed.

-Besides, you can also charge your solar power bank using a power socket.
+You can also charge your solar power bank using a power socket.
 It’s a myth that solar devices require heat to charge, but they do not.
 Solar tools and devices depend on light rather than the sun’s heat to charge.

 This is also why it’s always mentioned in the instructions manual to place the solar device in a location with ample direct sunlight.